jscutlery/convoyr/README.md

 }
 ```

-Be careful when adding properties to the response's body, you can override a field sent by the server and loose some data.
+Be careful when adding properties to the response's body because you can override a field sent by the server and loose some data.

 ### Conditional handling